Survey of Consistent Software-Defined Network Updates: Future Research Directions

-\item \textbf{Refining and tailoring our models:} While today's network models capture well the \emph{fundamental} constraints and tradeoffs in consistent network update problems, these models are relatively simple.
-Today, SDN is used and discussed in various contexts and for different reasons, from network virtualization in datacenters, over traffic engineering in the wide-area network to network slicing in emerging 5G applications~\cite{DBLP:journals/cm/ZhouLCZ16,DBLP:conf/eucnc/SilvaMKSBTZB16,slicing}.
 These use cases come with different \emph{specific} requirements on the consistency (e.g., whether per-packet consistency is strictly needed) and performance (e.g., tolerable number of rounds), and also differ in terms of the available \emph{knobs} which can be used for the network update (e.g., helper rules may undesirable in the context of network slicing).
 Accordingly, our models need to be refined and tailored towards specific use cases.

-\item \textbf{Considering new update problems:} We expect future update techniques to ensure consistency of higher-level network requirements (like NFV, path delay, etc.), the same way as recent SDN controllers are supporting them.
-More dynamic and stateful applications also introduce new consistency criteria (e.g.,~\cite{corr-virt,nate-event}) that might be interesting to take into account in future update techniques.